Viper-Dude/EliteMining/README.md

 **EliteMining** optimizes your mining efficiency with live prospecting analytics, automated announcements, and performance tracking as a standalone application.
 Optional VoiceAttack integration enables voice-controlled mining sequences for complete hands-free operation.

-**Note:** This documentation may not reflect the latest features and improvements and will be updated in the very near future.
-Please refer to the [v3.9.1-beta Release Notes](https://github.com/Viper-Dude/EliteMining/releases/tag/3.9.1b) for the most current feature information and updates.

 ---

 <details>